ymerejsasnak/terrarium/README.md

 TO DO:<br><br>

---clean up, organize code better, refactor, maybe split into more files, tweak ui, tweak stats, etc<br>
+--clean up, organize code better, refactor, maybe split into more files, tweak ui and display, tweak stats, etc<br>

 --(what is this css color error from?? doesn't seem to have any effect.  must be in js not css itself? (now it's gone?!?!?!))<br>

---add FILL button that fills grid with selectd element